Biological Sciences

 Research projects

 You’ll undertake research projects throughout your degree, getting practical hands-on experience in the laboratory or the field that will lead to an in-depth research project and dissertation in your third year.
-Most students focus their interests as they progress and specialise in a particular area.
-The flexibility of the Biological Sciences degree means that you can take your degree in any direction you wish within the Biosciences.
-That might mean settling on a theme that resembles one of our other named degrees or pursuing an interest that isn’t covered elsewhere.
-Common themes include:
+The flexibility of the Biological Sciences degree means that you can take your degree in the direction you choose within one of four pathways.

 There are several types of capstone projects to choose from depending on your interests and career goals, each of them giving you plenty of chances to gain new transferrable skills and experience to put on your CV.
 Current projects include: